Rent corrections

 You might be able to choose to keep your overpayment on your rent account for a period of time rather than receive a refund.
 Or you could consider paying off any other debt to us such as Council Tax arrears, or paying off any existing credit card, loans or car loans, or consider the purchase of essential household items.

 Talk to us or to Citizens Advice for further information.
-When we write to you in summer 2024 with further information about refunds, we will provide you with information about your options related to your refund.
+When we write to you about your individual refund, we will provide you with information about your option related to your refund.

 Avoiding scams